prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 }
 ```

-{{< alert context="danger" icon="⚠️" >}}
-Why is the drawn image not updating?

-Remember that an `ofImage` is made up of two parts: [`ofPixels`](https://openframeworks.cc/documentation/graphics/ofPixels/), which is the data component of the image (on the CPU), and [`ofTexture`](https://openframeworks.cc/documentation/gl/ofTexture/), which is the graphics component of the image (on the GPU).
-For an image to get drawn to the screen, the data in `ofPixels` must be copied over to the `ofTexture`.

-When manipulating pixels directly as we are doing, this process needs to be triggered manually by calling [`ofImage::update()`](https://openframeworks.cc/documentation/graphics/ofImage/#show_update).
-{{< /alert >}}

 ### Pass by Reference vs. Pass by Value

-You'll notice that our drawn image is still not working even after adding the call to `ofImage::update()`.
+You'll notice that our drawn image is not displaying anything.

 In C++, there are a few ways to pass data (aka arguments or parameters) between objects and functions.
 We can pass data by reference, by value, or by pointer.

 * Pass by **reference** means that we are passing the actual data object itself.
 Any changes we make to the received object will be kept in the original reference, as it is the same object.
 * Pass by **value** means that we are just passing the value of the data, not the data object itself.
-This means making a copy of the original object and passing that copy.
-This does not make a difference when the data is a number (like an `int` or a `float`) but it does matter when the data is an object, as any changes we make to the received object are only applied on this new copy object.
+This means *making a copy of the original object and passing that copy*.
+This does not make a difference when the data is a number (like an `int` or a `float`), but it matters when the data is an object, as any changes we make to the received object are only applied to this new copy object.
 * Pass by **pointer** means that we are passing the memory address of the data object.
 We will look at this later on in the course.

 By default, data is passed by **value** in C++.